Abdulaziz216/unet-for-glitch-detection/README.md

-# Glitch Classification on ACT Time-Ordered Data
+# Glitch Segmentation on ACT Time-Ordered Data

-This repository builds on the SUDS2025 work and extends it with a full pipeline for simulating, processing, and classifying glitches in Time-Ordered Data (TOD) from the Atacama Cosmology Telescope (ACT).
+This repository builds on the SUDS2025 work and extends it with a full pipeline for simulating, processing, and segment glitches in Time-Ordered Data (TOD) from the Atacama Cosmology Telescope (ACT).

-It includes tools for:

-* Simulated data generation
-* Real data preparation
-* U-Net model for glitch segmentation
-* Grad-CAM model for visual explanation

-The repository is designed to support both research and experimentation with glitch classification models.

 ---